Appointments/Information: (970) 491-5268

 Several advanced graduate students are also available for consultation.

 The faculty consultants strongly encourage graduate students to perform their own data analysis.
 This is important for a better understanding of the results of the data analysis.
 Analysis has become much more easily performed with the improved interfaces for SAS, JMP, R and SPSS.
-If a faculty member needs help with analysis, it is recommended that they work with a graduate student within their deparment.
+If a faculty member needs help with analysis, it is recommended that they work with a graduate student within their deparment, or discuss options with our counsultants.
 The consultants will gladly recommend what procedures should be used and give some help in getting started.

 STATISTICAL PROGRAM CONSULTING